Sessa Orchid Sanctuary

-Sessa Orchid Sanctuary is a 100-km² protected area of India in the Himalayan foothills in Bhalukpong Forest Division of West Kameng District, Arunachal Pradesh.
+Sessa Orchid Sanctuary is a 100-km^{2} protected area of India in the Himalayan foothills in Bhalukpong Forest Division of West Kameng District, Arunachal Pradesh.
 It conjoins Eaglenest Wildlife Sanctuary to the southwest.
-It is a part of the Kameng Protected Area Complex (KPAC), which is an Elephant Reserve.
-See map.
+It is a part of the Kameng Protected Area Complex (KPAC), which is an elephant reserve.
 The Environment & Forests Department has developed trekking routes for visitors to enjoy the natural habitats of orchids.
 There are deep gorges and valleys, high peaks and rugged terrain that are rewarding for nature lovers and adventure tourists.
 A nursery includes representative specimens of various orchid species of the sanctuary and a demonstration farm of Cymbidium hybrids for cut-flower production.
 Most of Sessa has traditionally been claimed by the Bugun tribe as part of their territory.

 Geography and climate

 Sessa and Eaglenest together occupy a rough east–west rectangle with Sessa occupying the north-east quadrant.
 The Bhalukpong-Bomdila highway (and Pakke immediately beyond) are its eastern boundary.
 It is bounded to the north by the Tenga River valley.
 Altitude is 900 m to 3250 m.

 Sessa and Eaglenest ridges rise to 3250 m and 2700 m respectively and are the first major barriers to the monsoon as it moves north from the plains of Assam.
 These ridges get over 3000 mm of rain on the southern slopes and about 1500 mm on the northern slopes.

 Sessa sanctuary is drained by the Tippi Naala (Tippi river), which joins the Kameng river at Tippi village on the Bhalukpong-Bomdila highway.

 Sessa is part of the Kameng protected area complex (KPAC), the largest contiguous closed-canopy forest tract of Arunachal Pradesh, which includes Sessa, Eaglenest, Pakke, Nameri, and Sonai Rupai sanctuaries and associated reserved forest blocks.
-The Complex covers 3500 km2 in area and ranges from 100 m to 3300 m3300m in altitude.
+The Complex covers 3500 km^{3} in area and ranges from 100 m to 3300 m in altitude.